GrinonBarrett/Taksidos/Core Rules/Creatures/Barmpasow.md

 ### Barmpasow
 These creatures resemble massive scorpions with a few notable changes.
-Their carapace is supplemented with additional scales that grow ovee.
+Their carapace is supplemented with additional scales that grow over.
 Their pincers are instead talons, much like an eagle.
 They have a proper tail, which ends in a barbed stinger shrouded in a hairy mane.
 Their coloration varies by diet and environment.
 They are typically solitary hunters except during the mating season, which occurs during the rainiest season of every 2 or 3 years.
 Their collective noun is a Sowe.

 **Creature Type**: Barmpasow are Insects.